 The current guidelines (2015-2020) affirm the unrivaled contribution made by dairy foods and remind Americans that a healthy diet includes three daily servings of low-fat and fat-free dairy.
 IDFA, in official comments, has urged the advisory committee and the Departments of Agriculture and Health and Human Services to maintain the number of servings and expand choices to include higher fat levels.

-The process for developing the 2020-2025 Dietary Guidelines for Americans is underway.
+The process for developing the 2020-2025 Dietary Guidelines for Americans is well underway.
 Most of 2019 was devoted to collecting public comments as the advisory committee began gathering and reviewing extensive scientific literature.
-IDFA presented oral comments at the DGAC committee meeting in January, which you can view here.
+IDFA presented oral comments at the DGAC committee meeting in January 2020, which you can view here.
 IDFA also submitted written comments—you can view the comments here—with a focus on keeping three daily servings of dairy and a separate dairy category in recommended eating patterns.